Oppenheimer & Co. Inc. Purchases 1,286 Shares of Danaher Co. (NYSE:DHR)

 Oppenheimer & Co.
-Inc. boosted its position in Danaher Co.
-(NYSE:DHR – Get Rating) by 7.7% in the first quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 17,896 shares of the conglomerate’s stock after purchasing an additional 1,286 shares during the quarter.
+Inc. grew its position in Danaher Co.
+(NYSE:DHR – Get Rating) by 7.7% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 17,896 shares of the conglomerate’s stock after acquiring an additional 1,286 shares during the period.
 Oppenheimer & Co.
 Inc.’s holdings in Danaher were worth $5,249,000 at the end of the most recent reporting period.

-A number of other large investors have also added to or reduced their stakes in DHR.
-GHP Investment Advisors Inc. purchased a new stake in shares of Danaher during the first quarter worth about $26,000.
-Lloyd Advisory Services LLC. purchased a new stake in shares of Danaher during the first quarter worth about $26,000.
-Evolution Advisers Inc. purchased a new stake in shares of Danaher during the fourth quarter worth about $32,000.
-Lansing Street Advisors purchased a new stake in shares of Danaher during the first quarter worth about $34,000.
-Finally, American National Bank purchased a new stake in shares of Danaher during the first quarter worth about $35,000.
-78.42% of the stock is currently owned by institutional investors.
+A number of other institutional investors also recently modified their holdings of DHR.
+GHP Investment Advisors Inc. bought a new position in shares of Danaher in the first quarter valued at approximately $26,000.
+Lloyd Advisory Services LLC. bought a new position in shares of Danaher in the first quarter valued at approximately $26,000.
+Evolution Advisers Inc. bought a new position in shares of Danaher in the fourth quarter valued at approximately $32,000.
+Landmark Wealth Management LLC bought a new position in shares of Danaher in the first quarter valued at approximately $32,000.
+Finally, Lansing Street Advisors bought a new position in shares of Danaher in the first quarter valued at approximately $34,000.
+Institutional investors own 78.42% of the company’s stock.

 Analyst Ratings Changes

-A number of equities research analysts have recently weighed in on the company.
-Sanford C. Bernstein assumed coverage on Danaher in a research note on Tuesday, August 16th.
-They set an “outperform” rating and a $340.00 price target on the stock.
-Evercore ISI dropped their target price on Danaher from $320.00 to $280.00 and set an “outperform” rating on the stock in a research report on Tuesday, July 5th.
-KeyCorp dropped their target price on Danaher from $345.00 to $325.00 and set an “overweight” rating on the stock in a research report on Friday, July 22nd.
-Credit Suisse Group assumed coverage on Danaher in a research report on Wednesday.
-They issued an “outperform” rating and a $340.00 target price on the stock.
-Finally, Cowen dropped their target price on Danaher to $340.00 in a research report on Friday, July 22nd.
-One analyst has rated the stock with a hold rating, eleven have assigned a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat, the stock has a consensus rating of “Buy” and an average target price of $324.00.
+Several research analysts recently weighed in on DHR shares.
+Credit Suisse Group started coverage on shares of Danaher in a research report on Wednesday.
+They issued an “outperform” rating and a $340.00 price objective for the company.
+Royal Bank of Canada upgraded shares of Danaher from a “sector perform” rating to an “outperform” rating and boosted their price objective for the stock from $299.00 to $310.00 in a research report on Wednesday, June 1st.
+StockNews.com upgraded shares of Danaher from a “buy” rating to a “strong-buy” rating in a research report on Friday.
+Barclays boosted their price objective on shares of Danaher from $290.00 to $310.00 in a research report on Friday, July 22nd.
+Finally, Sanford C. Bernstein started coverage on shares of Danaher in a research report on Tuesday, August 16th.
+They issued an “outperform” rating and a $340.00 price objective for the company.
+One investment analyst has rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat, Danaher presently has an average rating of “Buy” and a consensus target price of $324.00.

 Danaher Corporation designs, manufactures, and markets professional, medical, industrial, and commercial products and services worldwide.
 The company operates through three segments: Life Sciences, Diagnostics, and Environmental & Applied Solutions.
 The Life Sciences segment provides mass spectrometers; flow cytometry, genomics, lab automation, centrifugation, particle counting and characterization; microscopes; genomics consumables; and Gene and Cell Therapy.